-This document is a financial promotion and is issued for information purposes only.
-It does not constitute the provision of financial, investment or other professional advice.
-To ensure you understand whether a CCLA product is suitable, please read the key information document (KID) and the scheme information.
+This document is issued for information purposes only.
+It does not constitute the provision of financial. investment or other professional advice.
+To ensure you understand whether a CCLA product is suitable, please read the key information document (KID) and prospectus.
 CCLA strongly recommends you seek independent professional advice prior to investing.
-Investors should consider the risk factors identified in the scheme information.
+Investors should consider the risk factors identified in the prospectus.

 Past performance is not a reliable indicator of future results.
 The value of investments and the income derived from them may fall as well as rise.
 Investors may not get back the amount originally invested and may lose money.
-A fund can be exposed to different currencies and movements in currency exchange rates may adversely affect the value of your investment.
+The fund can be exposed to different currencies and movements in currency exchange rates may adversely affect the value of your investment.
 Investing in emerging markets involves a greater risk of loss due to greater political, tax, economic, foreign exchange, liquidity, and regulatory risks, among other factors.
 There may be difficulties in buying, selling, safekeeping or valuing investments in such countries.
-The Annual Management Charge is paid from capital (except for the Fixed Income Securities Fund and the Deposit Fund).
+The Annual Management Charge is paid from capital.
 Where charges are taken from capital rather than income, capital growth will be constrained and capital may be eroded.

-Any forward-looking statements are based upon CCLA's current opinions, expectations and projections.
-CCLA undertakes no obligations to update or revise these.
+Any forward-looking statements are based upon our current opinions, expectations and projections.
+We undertake no obligations to update or revise these.
 Actual results could differ materially from those anticipated.
+Investment in this fund is only available to charities within the meaning of section 1(1) of the Charities Act 2011.